 Working with a business coach is also a good, low-stakes way to experiment with different ideas for your business.
 Everyone has a biased opinion that comes from seeing through our own eyes.
 This line of sight is biased by our past experiences, successes and failures, prejudices, and mental strengths or weaknesses.

-That means you have much more space to experiment, and then get real-time feedback and strategies from your coach to incorporate and try again.
-During coaching sessions, I have had clients work through everything from approaching a problem employee, to implying a total restructuring of their business.
+That means you have much more space to experiment and then get real-time feedback and strategies from your coach to incorporate and try again.
+During coaching sessions, I have had clients work through everything from approaching a problem employee to implying a total restructuring of their business.

-Because we live in a world full of complexities, doubts, and often excess information, these 3 benefits of business coaching are needed get and stay focused on growth and results in business.
+Because we live in a world full of complexities, doubts, and often excess information, these 3 benefits of business coaching are needed to get and stay focused on growth and results in business.